Effect of filter kernel on scale-energetics of near-wall turbulent structures

 \subsection{Separation of scales}

-To allow for a direct comparison with previous work and to unambiguously isolate the effect of the filter kernel on $\Pi$ and its statistics, we employ exactly the same setting as \textcite{Haertel1994}: For every wall normal location $r$, we apply a 2d filter kernel in the two homogeneous directions $\theta$ and $z$ acting on the fixed filter scale $\left(\lambda^+_\theta\times\lambda^+_z\right) =\left(\num{40}\times\num{75}\right)$.
-This non-uniform filter corresponds to the typical grid spacing of a wall-resolved LES and it is the same setup as recently reconsidered for comparison by \textcite{Bauer2019}; it is also very similar to the one used by \textcite{Piomelli1996} for channel flow.
+To enable direct comparison with previous studies and to unambiguously isolate the effect of the filter kernel $G$ on $\Pi$ and its statistics, we adopt the same setup as used by \textcite{Haertel1994}.
+At each wall-normal location $r$, we apply a two-dimensional filter kernel in the homogeneous directions $\theta$ and $z$, using a fixed filter scale of $\left(\lambda^+_\theta \times \lambda^+_z\right) = \left(\num{40} \times \num{75}\right)$.
+This non-uniform filter reflects the typical grid resolution of wall-resolved LES and has also been reconsidered by \textcite{Bauer2019} for comparison; it is also very similar to the one used by \textcite{Piomelli1996} for channel flow.
+Since our focus is on the effect of the filter kernel $G$, we intentionally keep the nominal filter scale $\lambda$ constant throughout for all three filter types considered.
+Here, we do not report the influence of the filter width onto the energy flux and the different correlations.
+However, some previous testing on the effect of the filter size was performed and confirmed that the findings are not highly sensitive to the filter width.

 Independent of the type of $G$ we choose, all filter operations are conducted in Fourier space.
 Hence, the convolution in eq.~\eqref{eq:explicitFilter} becomes the less expensive multiplication

 where